-The workshop is intended to become an annual event for PhD students and faculty in Marketing at HSN and other Norwegian programs (e.g., NHH, BI).
-The goal is to develop student skills and stimulate collaboration among students and faculty, and cultivate world-class scholars in Marketing and other business disciplines.
+The workshop is an annual event for PhD students and faculty in Marketing at USN and other Norwegian programs (e.g., BI, NHH).
+The first two days are devoted to understanding and engaging in theory construction.
+The next two days are devoted to (i) select faculty talks and (ii) students presenting their thesis or other research and receiving constructive suggestions from faculty and fellow students.
+The intent is to develop student skills and stimulate collaboration among students and faculty, and cultivate world-class scholars in Marketing.